americanexpress/one-app/docs/overview/Lifecycle.md

 One App uses the environment variable `HOLOCRON_MODULE_MAP_URL` to configure from where the module map is loaded (as `JSON`).
-In `development`, there is a local CDN ran alongside One App to serve local modules and the module map - please note that when running One App directly (repository or Docker image) or using `one-app-runner` will automatically configure this for us.
-When in `production` mode, this variable is required.
+In `development`, there is a local CDN ran alongside One App to serve local modules and the module map - please note that when running One App directly (repository or Docker image) or using [`one-app-runner`](one-app-runner) will automatically configure this for us.
+When in `production` mode, this variable has no default and is required.

 >  * [`HOLOCRON_MODULE_MAP_URL`](../api/server/environment-variables#holocron_module_map_url) ⚠️